Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 With just a few pieces of fleece, some yarn and some sweet embellishments you can whip up a bunch of these DIY mitten ornaments in no time!
 It took me about 15 minutes to make one mitten and I think they will look so cute on the Christmas tree.
 I’m in love!
 Can’t wait to put my Christmas tree up and hang these cuties up!

 - Christmas centerpieces from tin cans

-So why mittens?
+So why these mini mittens?

 I’ve been cleaning up and was going through my daughter’s closet and old clothes when this cute pair of tiny mittens literally jumped in my lap!
-It’s a pair Ellie was wearing when she was just a couple years old and the memories they brought back were so sweet and inspired me to make something similar for the holidays!
+It’s a pair of mittens Ellie was wearing when she was just a couple of years old and the memories they brought back were so sweet and inspired me to make something similar for the holidays!
 So these mitten ornaments came to mind, they seemed like the perfect decorations to add to our Christmas tree this year!

 While I decided to take the easy way and hand sew these with fleece and yarn, there are a few other methods you could use: